Sick Note for Work

 Medical reason for absence

 A description of your condition at the clinical level of detail appropriate for your employer, whether a sick note for anxiety or another health condition.
-You are not required to share a full diagnosis beyond this.
+You are not required to share a full diagnosis beyond what appears on the certificate.

 Dates and duration